 The written home tonic is F# (5 sharps for the Ionian mode) but could just as well be Gb (6-flats for the Ionian mode).
+The nominal slight pitch difference between F# and Gb is an artifact of music notation, there's no difference on the piano (see Appendix B for more on this).
 Given that Eb is one of the original Ionian tonics, it seems more natural to me to represent the home tonic by Gb than F#.
 This means five keys are competing for attention in the mind: 1 sharp, 4 sharps, 5 sharps, 3 flats and 6 flats.
 The only way music notation can represent the differences, namely by accidentals, is at a very low conceptual level, providing no sense of scales as coherent musical entities.
 The piece is only approachable in these terms by expert pianists.